 Directors, executive officers and holders of in excess of 10% of the Company's common stock are required to file reports concerning their transactions in and holdings of equity securities of the Company.
-Based on a review of reports filed by each such person, and inquiry of each regarding holdings and transactions, the Company believes that all reports required with respect to the year 2004 were timely filed, except that Mr. Bradley filed one report late, relating to two transactions, and each other director (Messrs.
-Thomas L. Chrystie, Fredrikson, McConnaughy, Poole, Roberts, Warner and Wood) and five executive officers (Messrs.
-Brockman, Powell, Riedl, Creatura, and Chris Terry) filed one report late relating to one transaction.
+Based on a review of reports filed by each such person, and inquiry of each regarding holdings and transactions, the Company believes that all reports required with respect to the year 2005 were timely filed, except that Mr. Poole filed two reports late, relating to one transaction each.